-Striken tanker Sanchi sinks
+Striken Tanker Sanchi Sinks

 Chinese maritime officials reported that an oil slick 10 km long and 1 km wide had been located following the sinking of Sanchi, the report said.

-Bunker fuel due to its tar-like qualities is known pollution threat.
+Bunker fuel due to its tar-like qualities is a known pollution threat.